Payne v. Tennessee: Background

 Pervis Tyrone Payne (born March 1, 1967) was the defendant in this trial prosecuted in Tennessee.
 According to his criminal conviction, on Saturday, June 27, 1987, he attempted to rape an acquaintance of his, Charisse Christopher, and murdered her and her two-year-old daughter, Lacie Jo.
-Neighbors alleged they heard noises and yelling, and called the police.
+Neighbors allegedly heard noises and yelling, and called the police.
 Upon arriving, a police officer "immediately encountered Payne who was leaving the apartment building, so covered in blood that he appeared to be 'sweating blood'".

 The defendant, in contrast, said that he was in the building on a visit to his girlfriend and hearing screams from the room of the murder victims he went in to help.
 Payne and many other witnesses saw a man leaving the crime scene shortly before Payne arrived.
 He had found the knife still stuck in the throat of Charisse and pulled it out.
 He fled when he saw police arrive.

 The police found "a horrifying scene."
 Forty-two stab wounds were on Charisse's body, and Lacie Jo and Nicholas, Charisse's three-year-old son, had suffered stab wounds as well.
 Payne fled to his girlfriend's house, and discarded his clothes, which were allegedly soaked in blood.
 Meanwhile, Nicholas Christopher held in his intestines while the emergency medical technicians transported him to the emergency room.
 The physical evidence implicating the defendant was: his fingerprints on cans of malt liquor, the victims' blood soaked into his clothes, and his property left at the scene of the crime.

 Dozens of witnesses, including the police, friends, the neighbors, and experts, testified at the trial.
 The evidence that he perpetrated the attacks was "overwhelming," according to Chief Justice Rehnquist.
 Payne denied the charges, claiming he came upon the bloody victims.
 The district attorney stressed, in his closing arguments, the senselessness of the killings, the violence displayed by the defendant, and the innocence of the victims.
 The jury convicted him of two counts of first-degree murder and two counts of attempted murder and a related charge.

 At the sentencing phase, the judge allowed both the public defender to adduce mitigating testimony from the defendant's friends and family, and the district attorney (DA) to introduce evidence from the grandmother/mother of the victims.
 Payne appealed to the Tennessee Supreme Court, and then asked for a writ of certiorari from the United States Supreme Court.
 Certiorari was granted, with the Court noting that it would have to reconsider its past precedent.
 The case was argued on April 24, 1991 and decided on June 27, 1991.